solarwinds/apm-python/CONTRIBUTING.md

 The unit and integration tests are also run on GitHub with the [Run tox tests](https://github.com/solarwindscloud/solarwinds-apm-python/actions/workflows/run_tox_tests.yaml) workflow.

+### Install Agent in Development Mode

+TODO

+### Build Agent Source Distribution Archive

+The `manylinux` build container can be used to generate a zipped archive source distribution (sdist), a wheel / build distribution (bdist), or both (package distribution).
+For prereleases, the container can be used to upload a package to SolarWinds PackageCloud.

+For more information, run `make` inside the build container.

 ### Install tests

-#### GitHub Action

-Agent installation tests are run using the GitHub workflow [Verify Installation](https://github.com/solarwindscloud/solarwinds-apm-python/actions/workflows/verify_install.yaml).
-Select one of PyPI, PackageCloud, or TestPyPI from which the tests will download and install.
-Input Solarwinds APM version is optional (defaults to latest published).
+`tests/docker/install` can be used to test agent installation from sdist and wheel (if applicable, i.e. no wheels on Alpine).
 Part of this test workflow is the launch of minimal, instrumented Flask apps and submitting requests to them.
+This checks that the installed agent can connect to the collector.

+#### Checking exported traces

-This checks that the installed agent can connect to the collector, and traces can be generated and exported to SolarWinds.
-Installation test-dedicated services on SolarWinds staging (org: Staging), SolarWinds production (org: SWI), and AppOptics production (org: Agent Testing) are named `apm-python-install-testing-<python_version>-<linux_distro>` (e.g. `apm-python-install-testing-py3.7-debian10`).
+If you have access to  traces can be generated and exported to SolarWinds.
+Installation test-dedicated services exist on SWO and are named `apm-python-install-testing-<python_version>-<linux_distro>` (e.g. `apm-python-install-testing-py3.7-debian10`).
 Traces exported there can be inspected manually after GH workflow trigger.

-#### Locally

-During development, `tests/docker/install` can be used to test agent installation from sdist and wheel (if applicable, i.e. no wheels on Alpine).

 To set up, you'll need the API tokens named `apm-python-install-testing` for each of:
 * SolarWinds staging (org: Staging)